melezhik/cv/README.md

 I am familiar with system design, algorithm and data structure concepts.

-I can always find a good balance in spending my work time to create a proper design, write quality code, sharing knowledge with other and writing documentations
+I can always find a balance in spending my work time when creating a proper design, write quality code, sharing knowledge with other and writing a documentation.

-I am the author of many open source automation frameworks and active member of Raku language community.
+I am the author of many open source automation frameworks and active member of Raku language community (@melezhik)

-Following is my job history and achievements for the last 15 years
+Following is my job history and professional achievements for the last 15 years.

 # Job experience